-During the thirteen week period ended September 26, 2018, we adopted ASC 606 and recorded a \$7.4 million cumulative effect adjustment decrease to Retained earnings for the change in accounting principle.
+During the first quarter of fiscal 2019, we adopted the new revenue recognition standard and recorded a \$7.4 million cumulative effect adjustment decrease to Retained earnings for the change in accounting principle.
 Please refer to Note 2 - Revenue Recognition for more details.